Gianni Mazzocchi: "Stile industria" and "Quattroruote"

-In 1954 Mazzocchi, who had never lost his close interest in industrial and consumer design founded "Stile industria", a magazine which under the direction of Alberto Rosselli (1921-1976) endured till 1963.
-Then in 1956 he launched Quattroruote, a car/motor magazine which he directed himself till 1984.
+In 1954 Mazzocchi,founded "Stile industria", a magazine which under the direction of Alberto Rosselli (1921-1976) endured till 1963.
+Then in 1956 he launched Quattroruote, a car/motor magazine which he directed till 1984.
 The publication still appears each month across (and beyond) Italy.
-A few months later he purchased L'Auto Italiana, a venerable motor magazine which came with a vast historical archive covering motoring, motorcycling, motorboat racing and aviation.
+A few months later he purchased L'Auto Italiana, a motor magazine which came with a vast historical archive covering motoring, motorcycling, motorboat racing and aviation.

 Blessed with an enthusiastic approach to life, Mazzocchi had a passion for cars.
 He saw them as vital instruments of personal and social emancipation.
 For him, cars epitomised individual freedom and independence.
 In the editorial of the first edition of Quattroruote, published as Italy's post-war boom in car ownership was accelerating, he wrote, "We want the car to become the means through which everyone will live better".
 (Note: "Vogliamo che l'auto diventi per tutti un mezzo per vivere meglio".)
 He also expressed his enthusiasm as a collector of cars, though sources are vague over how many he had at any one time.
 In the words of one source, the cars "came and went.
 He tried them, bought them, gave them away ...".
 He was particularly proud of his first Citroën DS.
 He loved his sports cars, especially the Alfa Romeos, and was also a Ferrari enthusiast.

 Mazzocchi used Quattroruote to pursue what some saw as very personal campaigns, though for many readers his campaigning was very much in the public interest.
 He argued powerfully and consistently for the construction of the Autostrada del Sole ("A1 highway/motorway") linking Milan to Naples via Bologna and Rome "which others considered impossible or useless".
 (Note: The Autostrada sections from Milan to Bologna and from Capua to Naples had been completed by the end of 1959, though motorists expecting an unbroken Autostrada connection from Milan to Naples would have to wait another five years.)
 (Once the authorities agreed the specifications and the first sections of the Autostrada were constructed, he used Quattroruote to complain with equal passion that the width specified for the Autostrada's lanes was insufficient.)
 He campaigned fiercely for the 1959 abolition of the so-called "Suez crisis fuel surcharge".
 As cruising speeds increased he campaigned for an end to the widespread default design for main roads in Italy whereby most were constructed with three lanes, the outer two of which were reserved for cars travelling in a single direction, while between them the central lane was marked by the line painters to permit overtaking by vehicles travelling in either direction at the same time.
 He fought for the mandatory fitting of rear fog lights.